-I am a Professor and John P. Imlay Jr. Chair in the School of Computer Science, College of Computing, the Georgia Institute of Technology.
-I am also the Co-Director of the Institute for Information Security & Privacy at Georgia Tech.
+I am a Professor and John P. Imlay Jr. Chair in the School of Cybersecurity and Privacy and School of Computer Science, College of Computing, the Georgia Institute of Technology.

 I received my Ph.D. in Computer Science from Columbia University in 1999.